Introduction to Grandstream 6301 Modem:

 - After logging in to the Web GUI, expand System Settings on the left and select Network Settings

-- Change IP Method from DHCP to Static
+- Under LAN Make sure the IP Method is set to Static

 - Using the information provided by your IT team, fill in the fields for IP Address, Subnet Mask, Gateway IP, and DNS Server 1